jjarboe/contrast-ts-docker/README.txt

 1. cp <path-to>/Contrast-*-NO-CACHE.sh img/
 2. cp <path-to>/contrast-*.lic context/
 3. Edit Dockerfile: replace installer filename in "ENV IMAGE" line
+4. Edit Dockerfile: replace license filename in "ENV LIC_FILE" line
+5. Edit ./context/install-input to point use your license filename
-4. ./build
+6. ./build
-5. ./run
+7. ./run
-6. Give TeamServer 5-10 min to fire up, go to http://localhost:8799/
+8. Give TeamServer 5-10 min to fire up, go to http://localhost:8799/
-7. Do your thing in TS
+9. Do your thing in TS
-8. (when it's time to shutdown) ./stop
+10. (when it's time to shutdown) ./stop

 You may need to increase the resources available to the VM under which